-- not seek to communicate/make contact or respond to contact with pupils outside of the purposes of their work; - not give out their personal details; - not discuss your professional role in any capacity when using social media such as Facebook; - not put online any text, image, sound or video that could upset or offend any member of the whole school community or be incompatible with their professional role;

-- treat all pupil issues and those of other adults in school with the highest standards of confidentiality; - use ICT appropriately and in accordance with the school's Online Safety Policy and procedures and staff Acceptable Use Agreement; - be aware of and consider the possible implications for the school, colleagues and themselves when posting on Social Network sites; - use online technology appropriately and not compromise the professional integrity of colleagues or other adults in the school community; - use only equipment and internet services provided by the school, unless school Policies state otherwise; - only use internet-enabled personal devices in line with the school Acceptable Use Agreement; - follow their school's Acceptable Use Agreement and online safety guidance; - ensure that their use of technologies could not bring their employer into disrepute.
+- not seek to communicate/make contact or respond to contact with pupils outside of the purposes of their work; - not give out their personal details; - not discuss your professional role in any capacity when using social media such as Facebook; - not put online any text, image, sound or video that could upset or offend any member of the whole school community or be incompatible with their professional role; - treat all pupil issues and those of other adults in school with the highest standards of confidentiality; - use ICT appropriately - be aware of and consider the possible implications for the school, colleagues and themselves when posting on Social Network sites; - use online technology appropriately and not compromise the professional integrity of colleagues or other adults in the school community; - use only equipment and internet services provided by the school, unless school Policies state otherwise: - only use internet-enabled personal devices in line with the school Acceptable Use Agreement; - ensure that their use of technologies could not bring their employer into disrepute.

-15. Use of mobile phones and other mobile technology by staff and other adults in school
+14. Use of mobile phones and other mobile technology by staff and other adults in school